 - You could have a second Foxtel box for no extra cost (extra TV or room).

-If you are a new customer, look to find the costs your friends and family pay, including any promotions they accepted.
+If you are a new customer, look to find the costs that your friends and family pay, including any promotions they accepted.
 You can use this as leverage when signing up for both price and package (though the rest of this article is more so aimed at existing Foxtel users wanting to get better value).

 Step 2: Prepare your disconnection reason